Fritz Rössler

 Fritz Rössler (17 January 1912 – 11 October 1987) was a low-level official in the Nazi Party who went on to become a leading figure in German neo-Nazi politics.
 In his later life he was more commonly known as Dr. Franz Richter.

 Nazi activity

 Rössler was born in Bad Gottleuba-Berggießhübel, Saxony.
-After attending university in Dresden (where he did not complete a degree), Rössler became a Nazi in 1930 and soon became a technical adviser to the Gau of Saxony where he specialized in plans for resettlement of the East.
+After attending university in Dresden (where he did not complete a degree), Rössler became a Nazi on 1 October 1930 (No. 319,948) and soon became a technical adviser to the Gau of Saxony where he specialized in plans for resettlement of the East.
 By the end of World War II, Rössler was heading up the main office of the Ministry of Public Enlightenment and Propaganda before fleeing the Eastern Front to Saarland.

+On 30 May 1936, he married Ruth Rößler, née von Schönberg-Pötting at the Gottleuba registry office.

 Dr. Franz Richter

+As the war came to an end, Rössler was initially considered missing.
+In 1946, he resurfaced near Hanover and claimed to be Dr. Franz Richter, a Sudeten German teacher.
+He soon entered the Lower Saxon school service, becoming an elementary school teacher in Idensen (since 1974 part of the city of Wunstorf) on 2 April 1946, and in Luthe (also part of Wunstorf since 1974) on 5 October 1946.
+Wanting to remarry his wife, on 21 October 1946, he claimed under oath at the registry office in the small town of Luthe (since 1974 part of the city of Wunstorf) to have witnessed the death of Hauptmann Dr. jur.
+Fritz Rößler.
+He claimed to be Dr. Franz Richter, born 6 June 1911 in Smyrna (İzmir) in Ottoman Empire, studied philology in Prague, served as a student councilor (Studienrat), soldier from 1940–1945, not a former member of NSDAP, single, wanted to marry Rössler's widow and adopt the children.
+He made up the story, as it would have been impossible to verify, knowing that the records office in İzmir had burned down during the September 1922 fire, and most of the files of the German administration in the Sudetenland had also been destroyed shortly before the end of the Second World War.
+The ruse was accepted, and Rössler was able to remarry his wife on 7 November 1946 under his new name, while their children kept his old name.